 Our strategy and development work helped Atelier Co. establish itself online by building a fully-featured e-commerce + EMS solution, which allowed designers to easily communicate with customers, post curated collections for sale, process orders, handle tax and shipping, and even print the label for the package.

-With Wabbit’s help, Atelier Co. has grown to the point that it currently limits access (making it more desirable) to remain capable of making enough bespoke fashion to meet their new demand.
+With Wabbit’s help, Atelier Co. has grown to the point that it currently limits ordering windows, to help focus on making enough product to satisfy their new demand.

 The Atelier Co. is a boutique fashion house in Tulsa, Oklahoma, specializing in clothing that celebrates body positivity and gender fluidity.
-When the owner, Meg Ferguson, found herself cast of the hit TV show Project Runway, she saw it as an opportunity to take her budding brand to new heights.
+When the owner, Meg Ferguson, found herself a cast member of the hit TV show, Project Runway, she saw it as an opportunity to take her budding brand to new heights.

 For this project, speed mattered most.
 The show would premiere in one month, and we needed to get a system in place before it did.

 Wabbit broke the project into multiple phases, and addressed the immediate need for a web presence, and minimum viable marketing system, right away.
 That was week one…